-The first phase of the project will connect Albrook to the Ciudad del Futuro sector, while the second phase will extend up to La Chorrera.
+Construction on phase one of the project commenced in February 2021.
+The first phase of the project will connect Albrook to the Ciudad del Futuro sector while the second phase will extend up to La Chorrera.

-The line is expected to serve 20,000 passengers in each direction during peak hours with a four-minute interval between trains, while phase two is expected to serve approximately 32,000 commuters by 2050.
+The line is expected to serve 20,000 passengers in each direction during peak hours, with a four-minute interval between trains.
+Phase two is expected to serve approximately 32,000 commuters by 2050.

 Panama Metro Line 3 details

-Phase one of Panama metro line 3 will be a 25km elevated monorail line, which will reduce downtown congestion and improve transport links across the region’s steep mountainous terrain.
+Phase one of Panama Metro Line 3 will be a 24.5km elevated monorail line, which will reduce downtown congestion and improve transport links across the region’s steep mountainous terrain.

-The line will depart from Albrook Station on metro line 1 and run through Arraijan, continuing through the Pan-American road with a few stops in between, before terminating at the Ciudad del Futuro station.
-The phase one will also include the construction of maintenance and storage facilities at Ciudad del Futuro.
+The line will depart from Albrook Station on metro Line 1 and run through Arraijan, continuing through the Pan-American road with a few stops in between, before terminating at the Ciudad del Futuro station.
+The first phase will also include the construction of maintenance and storage facilities at Ciudad del Futuro.

 The line will pass through a tunnel constructed underneath the Panama Canal.
-Set to become the first such beneath the canal, the 4km-long tunnel will have a diameter of 13m and will be situated at a depth of more than 50m.
+Set to become the first such beneath the canal, the 5.3km-long tunnel will have a diameter of 13m and will be situated at a depth of more than 60m.
 The first phase of the new elevated double-track monorail project will include 14 stations.

 Each train will divide the operation of the line into two circuits, the east circuit for the 17.5km-long Albrook-Nuevo Chorrillo route and the complete circuit for the 25.85km-long Albrook-Ciudad del Futuro route.